-• Authorized Deployment:

-- An officer may deploy the FPD when any of the following situations is present: - The driver has a known history of fleeing. - The suspect in the vehicle has active warrants. - The driver or occupant(s) exhibit behavior or movement indicative of fleeing; or circumstances exist that make the officer reasonably believe the driver may flee. - The officer can clearly articulate circumstances related to an investigation that led them to believe a vehicle may flee. - The officer can articulate a public safety risk if the individual in control moves the vehicle.
+- Authorized Deployment: - An officer may deploy the FPD when any of the following situations is present: - The driver has a known history of fleeing. - The suspect in the vehicle has active warrants. - The driver or occupant(s) exhibit behavior or movement indicative of fleeing; or circumstances exist that make the officer reasonably believe the driver may flee. - The officer can clearly articulate circumstances related to an investigation that led them to believe a vehicle may flee. - The officer can articulate a public safety risk if the individual in control moves the vehicle.

-The ideal tactical placement for deployment is between the front and rear tires, close to the rear tire.
-When practical, officers shall verbally warn the driver of the vehicle that a tire deflation device has been deployed and tire damage may occur if the vehicle is moved.
+[Redacted].
+When practical, officers shall verbally warn the vehicle's driver that a tire deflation device has been deployed and tire damage may occur if the vehicle is moved.

-After the deployment of an FPD, an officer shall remain in close proximity to the vehicle while the device is deployed to update assisting officers on the vehicle and occupants' status.
+After the deployment of an FPD, an officer shall remain in proximity to the vehicle while the device is deployed to update assisting officers on the vehicle and occupants' status.
 Officers should maintain a tactically advantageous position that provides cover and is out of the path of vehicle.